zombocom/dead_end-vscode/README.md

-# dead-end-vscode README
+# dead_end-vscode README

-This is the README for your extension "dead-end-vscode".
+This is the README for your extension "dead_end-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features